design with a purpose: something old, something new

 How can a modern-day bride incorporate the richness of these traditions into their celebration while maintaining a current and fresh approach?

 Meet Cynthia Nouri, the founder of Sasha Nicholas, a custom china and dinnerware company in the heart of Saint Louis!
 Sasha Nicholas’ plates have been seen everywhere from Martha Stewart Weddings magazine to Vogue.
 Cynthia developed her business from a desire to translate great art, culture, and design into her growing passion for meaningful dinnerware and gifts.
+She got the knack for gifting from her brother, who would spend countless hours going through the complete selection of gifts just to find her dad the best gift of all time.
 She is the golden girl of merging the old with the new.

 We love Cynthia, her plates, and her business for oh, so many reasons.
 The most important would have to be that she gives china a breath of fresh air.
 Check out our exclusive chat with her below to learn more about Sasha Nicholas and ways you can design around them in a meaningful way for your next celebration.